 Valentine’s Day will be here before we know it, and it’s a great time for us to think about making a blessing book.
-You might make one by yourself for your spouse.
+You might make one for your spouse.
 Or, you could make one for a special person with your children or grandchildren.
-There’s really no right or wrong way to do this and a blessing book is sure to encourage someone for years to come.
+There’s really no right or wrong way to make this special gift.

-Here are a few ideas:
+Here are some ideas:

-- If loved ones live near you, ask everyone in the family to help fill up a small photo album with their personalized cards of thanks to God.
+- If loved ones live near you, ask everyone in the family to help fill up a small photo album or notebook with their personalized cards.
 Are parents thankful for their spouses and children?
 Did a husband get a needed promotion … a child learn how to ride a bike … a bad habit get broken?

 What are some of your ideas for making a blessing book?
 How do you help your kids or grandkids have a spirit of encouragement?

-Copyright © 2014, 2017 by Mary May Larmoyeux.
+Copyright © 2014, 2018 by Mary May Larmoyeux.
 All rights reserved.

 Photo Courtesy of U.S. Fish and Wildlife.